 Fentanyl is a highly addictive opioid drug that is adding to the opioid crisis in America.
-Fentanyl rehab in Palm Desert, California, can help you or a loved one recover from addiction and get their lives back on track.
+Fentanyl rehab in Palm Springs, California, can help you or a loved one recover from addiction and get their lives back on track.
 Phoenix Rising Recovery is here for those struggling with addiction as well as the affected family members and loved ones.

 What is Fentanyl?

 Fentanyl is a synthetic opioid drug developed to treat pain in cancer patients.
 It is 1 of the most potent opioid drugs—about 80 to 100 times stronger than morphine.
 Currently, fentanyl does have a legal use as a prescription painkiller.
 However, those using this drug must be monitored due to the high potential for abuse of fentanyl.

 In addition, fentanyl is used illegally for its euphoric effects.
 Many drug dealers add fentanyl to other illegal opioid drugs, like heroin.
 Fentanyl is also mixed with stimulant drugs like cocaine or methamphetamine, often without the user’s knowledge.